Open-Paraphilia/sissy_university/README.md

 4.Start index.html (this is a browser based game)
 5.Enjoy!

 ## Offline Play for Android
+Outdated and not supported.
+Just play it in your browser it needs 15mb of data on first load.
+After that almost no data is used since no info is stored on servers.
 Download APK here:
 https://mega.nz/#!2X4hDIAT!nOHa1pCmerQtYpSI43a1hdJIRGQqzg72WOC-00T8NuM